Question: What is the penalty for driving with an expired registration in New York?

 Your driving record is a rating factor used by all car insurance companies.
 Some auto insurance providers won't rate on minor violations like an expired registration ticket, but some will -- especially if your state finds it to be a moving violation.
 Still it's best to keep a clean driving record without any types of violations on it if possible.
 (See "Keep your license clean -- and your car insurance cheap")

-If this (or any other traffic ticket) affects your car insurance rates with your current car insurance carrier, then base rates, so by shopping around you could save hundreds, if not thousands, off your annual auto insurance premium.
-(See "3 ways to save big on car insurance").
-Insurance companies rate tickets different and have different
+If this (or any other traffic ticket) affects your car insurance rates with your current carrier, then compare state car insurance rates with a variety of car insurance companies to find .
+Insurance companies rate tickets different and have different base rates, so by shopping around you could save hundreds, if not thousands, off your annual auto insurance premium.